jaygohel17/Recipy/README.md

 # Recipy
 A flutter build Recipe-App
-# Recipy - Recipe Management App
+# Recipy - Recipe App

 ## Overview
 Recipy is a Flutter-based mobile application that allows users to discover, save, and share recipes.
 The app provides a modern and intuitive interface for browsing recipes, managing favorites, and customizing user preferences.